This Guide Memo covers approval procedures and policies for naming Stanford University facilities and land features.

 (2) Other Features

-Donor names proposed for fountains, ornamental buildings, landscaping, and similar features will normally require a gift to cover the full cost of the project and a maintenance fund.
+Donor names proposed for fountains, ornamental buildings, campus exterior spaces, and similar features will normally require a gift to cover the full cost of the project and a maintenance fund.